List of unmanned aerial vehicle applications: Passenger transport

 In January 2016, Ehang UAV announced UAVs capable of carrying passengers.
 As of 2021 mid-2021, there have been several other companies that have entered the "passenger drone" (or "air taxi") market and plan to release their own passenger drones by 2024.
 These include: Archer, Joby, Lilium, Volocopter among others.

 Light show

 UAVs equipped with LED's can be used to give a nighttime aerial display, for example Intels "Shooting star" UAV system used by Disney and Super Bowl 2017 halftime show In Thailand, a locally developed software were created to organize light shows in celebration of the coronation of King Vajiralongkorn in 2019, and various royal observances afterward.
+Such light shows are described in news media as alternatives to firework shows due to concerns about safety, noise and pollution by fireworks explosions.

 Pandemic response

 During the COVID-19 pandemic, governments in China, France, India, Morocco, and the United States have used drones to find illegal gatherings of people, and in some cases to warn people violating pandemic protection orders.
 A project of the Australian Department of Defense aims to detect hotspots by measuring body temperatures of people in public with infrared cameras.
 As mentioned above, there were also other implementations such as Skyports in the UK for delivery of COVID tests in Scotland.